MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 # Plan Operator Connect for India

 Operator Connect for India is another option for providing Public Switched Telephone Network (PSTN) connectivity with Teams Phone.
-Operator Connect for India addresses the telephony regulatory issues specific to India.
+Operator Connect for India has been designed to address the telephony regulatory issues specific to India.

 This article describes benefits and requirements.
 For a list of operators participating in the Microsoft Operator Connect Program and the countries or regions where their service is available, see the [Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).

 With Operator Connect for India:

-- **You'll need to acquire the appropriate license from your operator in India.** Whether you have an existing Teams Phone license or not--for example, a phone license included with an E5 license--you'll still need to purchase a license from your India operator.
+- **You'll need to acquire the appropriate Teams license from a licensed telecom operator in India (that is, your carrier).** This requirement must be met whether or not you have an existing Teams Phone license.
+For example, if you have a phone license included with an E5 license, you'll still need to purchase a license from your India operator.
 For more information, see **ADD LINKS TO OC DIRECTORY OPERATOR PAGES.**

 - **ADD NOTE ABOUT CALL CENTER SUPPORT.**